Meal and Rest Break Law in California Explained

 If the employee works more twelve hours in a day or more than eight hours on the seventh consecutive workday in a workweek, their overtime rate is twice their regular hourly rate.

 If you have not been paid your full overtime wages, you might be able to collect your unpaid wages for the last three years, as well as penalties, interest, and attorney’s fees.
-If you think you have not been paid for your overtime work, feel free to contact the employment lawyers of Smith and Lo.
+If you think you have not been paid for your overtime work, feel free to contact Work Lawyers PC.

 California’s Exempt Employee Laws: How to Classify Workers